d20-Luna/IronGods/Chapter1/README.md

 ### C1.
 Security Desk

 - **Skills:**
-  - **Disable a Device (Thievery): DC18 -** Picks the lock to the storage closet without a black access keycard.
+  - **Hack (Computers): DC18 -** Hacks the lock to the storage closet without a black access keycard.
-  - **Disable a Device (Computers): DC20 -** Hacks the lock to the white bin in the storage closet without a white access keycard.
+  - **Hack (Computers): DC20 -** Hacks the lock to the white bin in the storage closet without a white access keycard.

 - **Loot:** Storage Closet
   - 1x [Commercial Flashlight](https://2e.aonsrd.com/treasure/15-flashlight)